-1. A nation has a population of 260 million people.
-Of these, 50 million are retired, in the military, or in institutions.
-There are 188 million who are employed and 12 million who are unemployed.
+1. the ation has a population of 260 million people.
+Of these, 50 million are retired, in military, or in institutions.
+There are 188 million who are employed and 12 million are unemployed.
 What is the unemployment rate?
-C A. 4 percent B. 6 percent C. 9 percent O D. 27 percent 2.
-In calculating the unemployment rate, "discouraged" workers who are not actively seeking employment are: • A. excluded.
-O B. included. $^{\circ}$ C. treated the same as part-time workers. lacksquare D. used to determine the size of the labor force.
-3. In calculating the unemployment rate, part-time workers are: • A. counted as unemployed.
-B. counted as employed. $^{\circ}$ C. used to determine the size of the labor force, but not the unemployment rate. \mathbf{D} . treated the same as "discouraged" workers who are not actively seeking employment.
-4. Official unemployment rate statistics may: $egin{array}{c} {\bf A.} \ { m overstate} \ { m the} \ { m calculations}. \end{array}$ $lackbox{\bf B.}$ understate the amount of unemployment by excluding part-time workers in the calculations.
-C. overstate the amount of unemployment because of the presence of "discouraged" workers who are not actively seeking employment.
-D. understate the amount of unemployment because of the presence of "discouraged" workers who are not actively seeking employment.
+0 A. 4 percent • B. 6 percent 0 C. 9 percent 0 D. 27 percent 2. alculating the unemployment rate, "discouraged" workers who are not actively king employment are: • A. excluded.
+0 B. included.
+0 C. treated the same as part-time workers.
+0 D. used to determine the size of the labor force.
+3. In c alculating the unemployment rate, part-time workers are: 0 A. counted as unemployed.
+B. counted as employed.
+0 \mathbf{C}{ullet} used to determine the size of the labor force, but not the unemployment rate.
+0 D. treated the same as "discouraged" workers who are not actively seeking employment.
+4. Offi icial unemployment rate statistics may: 0 A. overstate the amount of unemployment by including part-time workers in the calculations.
+0 B. understate the amount of unemployment by excluding part-time workers in the calculations.
+0 C. overstate the amount of unemployment because of the presence of "discouraged" workers who are not actively seeking employment. • D. understate the amount of unemployment because of the presence of "discouraged" workers who are not actively seeking employment.